Gexff/COSC-3P95-Assignment-2/README.md

 To provide program arguments in IntelliJ, you must edit the run configuration and provide the arguments there:
 ![IntelliJ Run Configuration](images/RunConfig.PNG)

+**Use GenerateFile.java to create test data.
+Then run Server.java, followed by Client.java.
+The Server must be running before the Client, or else the Client will timeout and terminate execution.**

 ## Part 2
 The steps to run the main application for Part 2 are the same, except open the Part 2/ folder as its own IntelliJ project, and follow the same steps defined for Part 1.